 Whilst TOTS has only been in existence for a very short period of time, we like to think we and our amazing partners have achieved a fair bit.

-4. Sky TV is launching a literacy awareness campaign for their parents later in 2020.
+- Sky TV in collaboration with Warner Studios and Viacom is launching something very exciting but we can’t steal their thunder so will remain tightlipped until they announce it.
 Thank you to Fiona Ball and Lucy Murphy for their tireless work on this.

-5. Oak Academies, the provider of educational videos to schools (and lifeline to many frustrated homeschooling parents) has now embraced subtitles to improve literacy.
+- Oak National Academy & GCSEPod, the providers of educational videos to schools (and lifeline to many frustrated homeschooling parents) have now embraced subtitles to improve literacy.
 Love what these guys do (as covid-homeschooling parents ourselves – double thank you).

-8. We have synthesised dozens of academic papers from some of the world’s most prestigious universities on the topic and condensed it, making it easy to understand and utilise for broadcasters.
-Brij Kothari, Kirsty Winship, Nina Hale and Marion McGillivray-Harrison – big thank you to you guys.
+- We have synthesised dozens of academic papers from some of the world’s most prestigious universities on the topic and condensed it, making it easy to understand and utilise for broadcasters.
+Brij Kothari, and Marion McGillivray-Harrison – big thank you to you guys.